janesmith73/product-docs/CONTRIBUTING.md

 ## Previewing the documentation site

-For larger contributions, especially when adding new pages, it becomes necessary to preview how the new content will look when rendered as HTML, and how it will fit it in with the existing documentation.
+You can preview how the new content will look when rendered as HTML, and how it will fit it in with the existing documentation.

 Since the documentation site is built using [Docusaurus](https://docusaurus.io/) which requires Node.js as well as a clone of this repository, there are a few steps needed to set up your environment.